-All relevant Standards for the selection and application of materials necessary to qualify for a RoofStar Guarantee are found in this section.
-Readers are advised to review relevant materials that can be accessed through the links available in the body of text or embedded in section titles; these are shown in blue font.
-Subsection titles shown in blue indicate links to more relevant material that the reader is advised to consult.
+Readers are advised to review relevant materials that can be accessed through the hyperlinks embedded in the body of text and visible in blue font.
+Part titles shown in blue indicate hyperlinks to more relevant material that the reader is advised to consult.

-Content in this section is colour-coded according to four classes:
+Content in each Part is colour-coded according to four classes, to assist the reader in understanding:

-Guarantee Standards
+Standards